redhat-cop/sqlserver-coi/scripts/mssql-ag-setup/README.md

 ag-setup.sh      - sets up the SQL Server Availability Group

+pcs-setup.sh     - configures Pacemaker for the cluster

-fence-setup.sh   - this script is reserved for fencing configuration.
+fence-setup.sh   - reserved for Pacemaker fencing configuration.
-                   By default we just use watchdog timers, but for installations that are either not bare metal or using Red Hat Virtualization, you'll want to modify this  script to configure a fencing agent.
+                   By default we just use watchdog timers, but for installations that are not bare metal or using Red Hat Virtualization, you'll want to modify this  script to configure a fencing agent.

-pcs-setup.sh     - this script configures Pacemaker for the cluster
+ag-add.sh        - adds one or more of a particular type of server
+                   to the existing cluster documented in params.sh